Parallel Dual-Numbers Reverse AD: Key Ideas

 \section{Key Ideas}

 \myparagraph{Forward and reverse AD} All modes of automatic differentiation exploit the idea that derivatives satisfy the chain rule:

-where we write the derivative of $h : \R^n \to \R^m$ at the point $x \in \R^n$ as $D_x (h)$, a linear map $\lR^n\lra \lR^m$ that computes directional derivatives.
-Using this rule, one can mechanically compute derivatives of a composition of functions.
+where we write the derivative of $h : \R^n \to \R^m$ at the point $x \in \R^n$ as $D_x (h)$, a linear map $\lR^n\lra \lR^m$ that computes directional derivatives.\footnote{ These are known as Fr\'echet derivatives (we write $\lR$ for the Euclidian vector space on the set $\R$).
+The function $\lambda x.\ h(p) + D_p(h)(x - p)$ is the best linear approximation to $h$ around some point $p \in \R^n$.
+Equivalently: $D_p(h)$ describes how $h$'s output changes given a small perturbation to its input, i.e.\ $h(p) + D_p(h)(\Delta p)$ is close to $h(p + \Delta p)$ for small values of $\Delta p$. } (This linear map corresponds to the Jacobian matrix of partial derivatives of $h$.
+If $Jh(x)$ is the Jacobian of $h$ at $x$, then $D_x(h)(v) = Jh(x) \cdot v$.)
+Using the chain rule, one can mechanically compute derivatives of a composition of functions.
 The intermediate function values (such as $x$ and $g(x)$ in the example above) are called \emph{primals}; the (forward) derivative values (e.g.\ the input and output of $D_x(g)$ and $D_{g(x)}(f)$) are called \emph{tangents}.

 Forward AD directly implements the chain rule above as a code transformation to compute derivatives.
 Reverse AD instead computes the \emph{transposed derivative}, which satisfies this \emph{contravariant} chain rule instead: